 The first strand of inquiry probes the varying effectiveness of these horizontal accountability mechanisms on curbing corruption.
 The national level data from the expert survey is supplemented by contemporary and historical data for the bureaucratic structure at the sub-national level in EU27, and captures the level of politicization of central, regional and local bureaucracies, the recruitment and promotion systems within the civil service, and the financial conditions for those working in the civil service.
 This is done in collaboration with work package 5.

-The second strand investigates the interaction between horizontal mechanism of accountability and the efforts of non-state actors in holding government accountable.
+The second strand investigates the interaction between horizontal mechanisms of accountability and the efforts of non-state actors in holding government accountable.
 Societal accountability, defined as the actions of domestic and international actors from outside the immediate sphere of the state to hold government accountable, may enhance the effectiveness of anticorruption measures, and institutional configurations may strongly affect the success of anti-corruption campaigns by non-state actors.
 This second strand builds both on the survey as well as on case studies to further elucidate whether and how transparency laws, bureaucratic structures, and other aspects of the accountability system enable international and domestic non-state actors to promote accountability.

 The third strand of inquiry focuses on approaches to integrity management, looking at tensions between values-based and compliance-based systems.
 In regard to the former, particular emphasis is placed on civic and ethics education programmes.
 Key questions include whether changes in institutional design can be divorced from changes in organizational culture; whether the mutual dependence between regulators and the regulated creates particular pathologies; and whether the pursuit of ‘absolute integrity’ undermines government effectiveness.